- YHA Locations

 If there’s one thing Melbourne is renowned for within Australia, it’s their unrivalled, unique and super extra brunches!
 There’s no better way to soak up the booze from last night than to pay a visit to one of Melbourne’s infinite hip cafes and order food that is delicious, affordable and actually contains some nutrients.
-The cream of the crop has to be Hardware Societe - there’s generally always a wait but trust us, it’s worth it.
-One of Hardware Lane’s many eateries, this French-themed café is devoted to using the freshest, seasonal produce which means the menu changes regularly.
-In spite if this, you’re guaranteed to find something that hits that sweet spot, and don't forget to wash it down with a famous Melbourne coffee of course.
-Other favourite spots include Higher Ground on Little Bourke St and Hash Specialty Coffee, just a stone’s throw from Hardware Societe.
-But, you won’t have to look far in Melbourne CBD at all for a fabulous, filling and memorable brunch.
+You’re also guaranteed to find something that hits that sweet spot, and don't forget to wash it down with a famous Melbourne coffee of course.
+You won’t have to look far in Melbourne CBD at all for a fabulous, filling and memorable brunch.
 We suggest just heading out for a mid-morning walk and you'll stumble across the local favourite.

 No doubt your brunch will fill you up until it’s time for dinner – and you’re absolutely spoilt for choice with options.
 There’s nary a cuisine you can’t find or a craving you can’t satisfy, and you won’t have to look far to uncover fantastic eateries only the locals know about.
-To get the ball rolling try Touche Hombre for Mexican food and cocktails, AKA, the best combo ever!
-You'll enjoy a vibrant, welcoming atmosphere and authentic Mexican food right in the heart of Melbourne.
 For an epic burger experience, try Grand Trailer Park Taverna – read here for more info on this much-loved American-themed burger joint.
 If you’re craving Asian food you’re in luck – Hochi Mama serves delicious Vietnamese fusion food and inventive cocktails to boot.
 Searching for the best pizza in Melbourne?
 Look no further - +39 Pizzeria is where you’ll find it.
 As the foodie capital of Australia, the best way to do Melbourne like a local, is to eat in Melbourne like a local.

 Puffing Billy is a steam train with open carriages that takes you on a scenic drive through the breathtaking Dandenong Ranges, only an hour east of Melbourne.
 It’s the perfect opportunity to get out of the city smog and relax and breathe the fresh air, with the soothing rattle of the train weaving its way through the temperate rainforest.
-Simply taking the trip is an experience in itself, but if you want to add a lil’ more sparkle, Puffing Billy offer a number of fun experiences.
-Steam & Cuisine After Dark offers the opportunity to step back into the romantic era of train travel – enjoy an evening of luxury dining as you zoom through the ranges.
-If you’re a fan of dressing up, try the Murder on the Puffing Billy Express experience – kit yourself out in 1920s gear and enjoy a three course meal, a 2 hour journey plus 2 hours of live entertainment in the Nobelius Packing Shed!
-However you choose to ride, Puffing Billy is a truly unique and unforgettable Melbourne experience.
+Simply taking the trip is an adventure in itself, but if you want to add a lil’ more sparkle, Puffing Billy offer a number of fun experiences, including the Dog Express!
+Puffing Billy is a truly unique and unforgettable Melbourne experience.